finat package¶

 Bases:

-- abstract basis_evaluation(order, ps, entity=None, coordinate_mapping=None)[source]¶
+object- abstract basis_evaluation(order, ps, entity=None, coordinate_mapping=None)[source]¶

 Return code for evaluating the element at known points on the reference element.